 HER2- → HER2+ 1 to 6%

 As the table shows, PR status changes are more common than ER changes; HER2 changes are the least likely.
 Loss of receptor expression is more common than gain.
 However, one study reported that, in 5% of cases, disease changed ER status back and forth throughout tumor progression.

 Changes in ER or HER2 status can be a marker of increased disease aggressiveness; the significance of a change in PR status has not been established.
 One study found that when the primary tumor was ER+, the time to relapse was significantly shorter in the cases that switched to ER- status than those that remained ER+.
 A change from ER+ to ER- appears to be a sign that the disease is adapting to treatment and other aspects of the tumor environment.
 The same study reported that discordance was not associated with time to recurrence in originally ER- women.

-Women with discordant HER2 status between the primary tumor and recurrence were found to have a significantly increased risk of dying compared to patients with concordant HER2+ status, according to one study.
-Another study reported that a change from HER2+ to HER2- in particular resulted in worse post-recurrence survival than cancer that remained HER2+ as it progressed.
-Still another study found that HER2 expression can vary within an initial primary tumor and that this predicts shorter disease-free survival than consistent HER2 gene amplification.
+Women with discordant HER2 status between the primary tumor and recurrence have been found to have a significantly increased risk of dying compared to patients with concordant HER2+ status, according several studies.
+Two studies have reported that a change from HER2+ to HER2- in particular resulted in worse post-recurrence survival than cancer that remained HER2+ as it progressed.
+Another study found that HER2 expression can vary within an initial primary tumor and that this predicts shorter disease-free survival than consistent HER2 gene amplification.
 However, a 2017 Japanese study found that changes in HER2 status after neoadjuvant chemotherapy did not affect prognosis.